- The state economy grew by 17% between 2006 and 2015, yet state expenditures grew by 48.9% during the same period.

-View of Municipal Officials back to top
+View of Municipal Officials

 Governments in Connecticut stand at a crossroads.
 For over a decade prior to the Great Recession, governments in the state benefited from a strong economy and stable revenues.
 But this stability has depended crucially on the local property tax and reliable and adequate state aid.
 The lack of diversity in revenue sources and uncertainty at the state level are now eroding the capacity of local governments to meet their obligations to the public.

-Mark Boughton, Mayor Danbury said, "I have no interest in raising taxes.
+Mark Boughton, Mayor of Danbury said, "I have no interest in raising taxes.
 What I like about this report are two things: it’s different, and if we’re able to turn some of these ideas into laws I believe we’ll be able to help reduce property taxes at the local level.
 I look forward to participating in a robust, very public debate about the ideas included in this document."